 Is your furnace making strange noises?
-Or have you noticed that your unit is blowing cold air when you’re anticipating a comfortable blast of warm air?
-If so, it could be a signal that your HVAC equipment is about to fail during this cold winter season and you might need furnace repair.
+Or have you noticed that your unit is blowing cold air when you’re expecting a comfortable blast of warm air?
+If so, it could be a sign that your HVAC equipment is about to fail during this cold winter season and you might need furnace repair.
 Here are some common warnings that you shouldn’t discount when it comes to your furnace:

 If you hear a loud scraping sound that sounds like metal on metal, there is quite possibly something amiss with the blower wheel.
 If you hear a sound like this, turn off your furnace right away and call Service Experts Heating & Air Conditioning to investigate the furnace.
 There are numerous things that could be wrong with the blower wheel.
 First, it might just be loose and if the piece is not too damaged, can be tightened.
-Second, it might be that the blower wheel is defective and will need replacement.
+Second, it might be that the blower wheel is defective and will require replacement.
 Or third, it might be that the motor mount is what broke, causing the complete blower assembly to shake uncontrollably.

 Loud Bang When Furnace Starts

 If there is a loud pop when your furnace starts up, there are a few things that could be taking place.
 Two typical culprits are a dirty furnace burner or ignitor.
 A dirty furnace burner or ignitor could hold up the burners from igniting, causing gas to build up.
 When the gas finally does ignite, it will produce the loud bang you hear.
 This could result in a safety concern, especially if one of these small explosions caused the heat exchanger to crack.
 Not only could that result in a carbon monoxide leak, but you would end up having to replace the heat exchanger, which could be very pricey.